lukechn99/github-quickstart/class/class_4061_intro_operating_systems/networking.md

 Low latency, timing critical, and tolerates loss

 # Network Programming
-Sockets are a ket abstraction for end points of server programming.
+Sockets are a key abstraction for end points of server programming.
 A socket can be created as ``` int socket(int domain, int type, int protocol)``` which gives us a file descriptor to use.
 The domain will usually be IPv4 or IPv6 which would be PF_INET, type would be either TCP or UDP using SOCK_STREAM or SOCK_DGRAM respectively.
 A common socket creation may look like ```fd = socket(PF_INET, SOCK_STREAM)```

 ### Server
 The **socket** for the server needs to be known by everyone.
 It needs an open socket that is **binded** to a network address.
 Then, it needs to set up a queue for incoming connection requests with **listen**.
 Finally, we need to **accept** connections from the queue.